 It should have been awesome.
-Roland and Emmerich had created movies like Independence Day, which had showed us destruction on a massive scale.
+Dean Devlin and Roland Emmerich had created movies like Independence Day, which had showed us destruction on a massive scale.
 How much more difficult could it be to make a good Godzilla film, which would just need the destruction scenes from the duo's previous film, only attributed to a gigantic lizard with atomic breath, rather than aliens?

 Apparently quite difficult.
 1998 Godzilla is not a remake, it is a reimagining of the Godzilla idea.
 It looks at Godzilla as a 'realistic' perspective, that of an actual creature, rather than a metaphor.
 And this is only part of the film's problem.